Frequently Asked Questions

 We call it a wait pool rather than a wait list because we don’t rank the applicants in the wait pool.
-If we offer a child a place in the wait pool, we believe that he or she will thrive at FSM and hope there is an opening soon.
+If we offer a child a place in the wait pool, we believe that he or she will thrive at FSMN and hope there is an opening soon.

 When a space becomes available, we look to the wait pool for the best fit for the current classroom community, striving for balance and diversity of many variables including gender, personality, interests, academic level, learning style, and socio-economic background.

 The Religious Society of Friends members are commonly known as Friends or Quakers.
 As one of over 80 Quaker schools in the United States, Friends School of Minnesota is committed to the values of peace simplicity, integrity, community and equality.
-Learn more about Quaker education at FSM.
+Learn more about Quaker education at FSMN.
 To learn more about Quaker education in general, visit the

 Friends Council on Education.

 Friends School of Minnesota’s goal of academic excellence is guided by the principles of progressive education.
 We believe that children learn best as active participants, collaborators, and problem-solvers within a community.
 Rich projects enable children to acquire the skills and conceptual understandings that lie at the heart of the formal disciplines.
-Learn more about progressive education at FSM on our website.
+Learn more about progressive education at FSMN on our website.

 Our lower school is K-4 and our middle school is 5-8.

 We have no plans to add a high school at this time.
 Each year, our graduates choose high schools all over Minneapolis and St. Paul.
-The wide variety of high school programs that they attend speaks to FSM graduates’ individuality and their knowledge of themselves as learners when they leave Friends School of Minnesota.
+The wide variety of high school programs that they attend speaks to FSMN graduates’ individuality and their knowledge of themselves as learners when they leave Friends School of Minnesota.